 - They bloom from April until the first frost.

-- They prefer full sun, soil with medium water, and they can be treated as annuals.
+- They prefer full sun, and soil with medium water, and they can be treated as annuals.

 - They attract hummingbirds and butterflies.